 3D Image Preparation

 You don't need an expensive stereo camera to make stereograms.
-Just one snap-shot camera is sufficient (but much better if digital, so you can make quick and inexpensive experiments in this cha-cha style).
+Just one cheap camera is sufficient.
 The object is to make 2 photographs of the same scene from 2 different points.
-If those 2 points are separated as your eyes are (65 mm or so) then you will use 'normal' or 'natural' stereo base.
+If those 2 points are separated as your eyes are (65 mm or so) then you will have so called 'normal' or 'natural' stereo base.
 Not always the natural stereo base is optimal.
 For more distant objects you'd need to make a larger lens separation, and resulting photo will be in hyper-stereo.
 Very close objects (macro format) require a smaller stereo base, called hypo-stereo.
-Also, you need to keep in mind the presentation method you'd be using.
+Also, you need to keep in mind the presentation method you are going to use.
 Large stereograms look better if the separation is small, because the eyes will fuse the two images more easily.
-Small images on the other hand look quite flat if 'hypo-stereoed'.
+Small images on the other hand look quite flat if the stereo base is small.
 We naturally cross our eyes when looking at very close objects.
 In this case the left and the right eye see very different views form very different angles.
-Our brain must flatten those hypered images so that we perceive them naturally.
-Therefore, stereograms made for the cross-eye display should also be a little 'hypered' to compensate for this brain processing to perceive the views in a standard depth.
+Our brain must "flatten" those hypered images so that we perceive them more naturally.
+Therefore, stereograms made for the cross-eye display should also be a little "hypered" in order to compensate for this type of brain processing to perceive the views seemingly in a standard depth.
 Not always the standard depth is the best choice.
 Viewing landscapes in extreme hyper reveal more spatial details than we can normally see and may be very pleasing & refreshing.

 1. Open the 2 image files with the software mentioned above